 Before Covid-19 the Scheme welcomed over 300 regular walkers a week in and around Clevedon, Nailsea, Portishead, Weston-super-Mare, Worle, Winscombe, Long Ashton and Yatton.

-Our walks are led by friendly volunteer walk leaders who very much welcome you to join their groups.
+Our walks are led by friendly trained volunteer walk leaders who welcome you to join their groups.
 Many walk leaders are also first aid trained.

 When you arrive at a health walk for the first time you will be asked to complete a walker registration form.
 The leader will tell you about the route at the start; we try to avoid steep hills, stiles, many steps or very muddy/slippery surfaces.
 However, be prepared for the odd hill and stile, grass, uneven surfaces or puddles after rain.
 Please wear sensible shoes, preferably walking shoes or trainers, especially during the autumn and winter months.

-Walk leader contact details:
+Walk leader Contact details: